flytbase/flytdocs/source/docs/FlytOS/Developers/FlytSDKs/AndroidSDK.rst

        }
        });
        request.execute(httpParam);

-  ** Following is a sample implementation of the websocket call to get state from FlytOS.**
+**Following is a sample implementation of the websocket call to get state from FlytOS**

-* Sample websocket call to view roll pitch yaw from FlytOS.

    .. code-block:: java